 Colombia's free trade agreement with the United States became effective in October 2011.
-Under this agreement, steel import tariffs from Colombia to the United States will remain at 0% and steel import tariffs from the United States to Colombia will decrease from a range of between 5% and 10% in 2011 to 0% in one, five or 10 years according to the product category.
-In particular, wire rods import tariffs became 0% beginning in 2012 and rebar import tariffs decreased gradually, reaching 0% in 2021.
+Under this agreement, steel import tariffs from Colombia to the United States were eliminated and steel import tariffs from the United States to Colombia decreased gradually from a range of between 5% and 10% in 2011 to 0% in 2021.
+In particular, wire rods import tariffs were reduced to 0% beginning in 2012, and rebar import tariffs decreased gradually and were eliminated in 2021.
 On March 8, 2018, the U.S. president imposed a 25% tariff on steel imports, in force since March 23, 2018.
 See Item 4.
 "Information on the Company-B. Business Overview-Regulations-Trade Regulations-United States."

-In addition, Colombia has signed free trade agreements with Chile, Canada, Costa Rica, the European Union, South Korea and Israel, in effect since May 2009, August 2011, August 2016, August 2013, July 2016 and August 2020, respectively, and has signed free trade agreements with Panama and the U.K., which are not yet effective.
+In addition, Colombia has signed free trade agreements with Chile, Canada, the European Union, South Korea, Costa Rica, Israel and the U.K., in effect since May 2009, August 2011, August 2013, July 2016, August 2016, August 2020 and June 2022, respectively, and has signed a free trade agreement with Panama, which is not yet effective.
 Colombia is currently negotiating free trade agreements with Japan and Turkey.